A Plaque Test for Redundancies in Relational Data [Extendend Version]: Experiments

+We applied our visual plaque tests to standard datasets used in dependency discovery research.
+The plaque tests appear to be helpful in data exploration: When \enquote{plaque} is detected, we can always find an intuitive explanation for its causes.

+In the examples discussed, it highlighted a prominent functional dependency, revealed a good opportunity for schema normalization, and exposed data with nearly no informational value.

+Moreover, the plaque test is very selective: The test is strongly positive for only a few attributes.
+This sparsity of cells that test strongly positive for plaque is particularly notable in the case of the echocardiogram dataset, despite the over 500 automatically discovered dependencies.
+Compared to this high number of dependencies, the result of the plaque test is easily consumable, and data analysts are visually directed towards the most pertinent redundancies.

-Table~\ref{tab:runtime} shows the runtime in seconds for computing the exact entropy values on different subsets of the satellite data.
-We compare the algorithm with the optimizations from Section~\ref{sec:opt} disabled/enabled.
-Note that we are computing exact entropies, without Monte Carlo approximation.
+{\sffamily\textbf{RQ2.}} Table~\ref{tab:runtime} shows the runtime in seconds for computing the entropy values on subsets of the satellite data.
+We compute exact entropies and do not yet apply the Monte Carlo approximation.
+We compare the algorithm with the optimizations from Section~\ref{ssec:size} disabled/enabled.

-The unoptimized algorithm can process only up to three rows within 24 hours.
-Using the optimizations, up to five rows could be computed within 24 hours.
+The unoptimized algorithm can process only three rows in 24 hours.
+Using the optimizations, up to five rows could be computed in 24 hours.